Not A Stripper

 Really, please, someone try to enlighten me about why people would object to these things.

-Stealing Ideas The NYT (registration required) has this article on Where to Get a Good Idea that reminded me of the blogosphere--more specifically, how blogizens move around in the outside world.
+Where to Get a Good Idea that reminded me of the blogosphere--more specifically, how blogizens move around in the outside world.
 You can seem so well-read, interesting, innovative, creative when you read a blog your friends don't....

 I love my TiVo The Way We Eat Now is yet another article about Americans' eating habits and how they are related to our health and lifestyle.
 And then they drop this in the middle: